Hello, I'm Vineet Pandey.

 Megan Genetti (CE) Working with Nastaran

-Alex Goff (CS) Building speech-based tools for remote tracking of cognitive impairments
+Alex Goff (CS) Can speech-based tools automatically tracking some cognitive impairments?

-Yuvraj Malik (CS) Assessing learning effects in touchscreen-based remote health assessments
+Yuvraj Malik (CS) How fast do people demonstrate practice effects in touchscreen-based remote health assessments?

 High school Summer interns from Hillcrest High School via Price College High School Summer Research Internship